Looking for some gift ideas? I’ve got you covered with ideas for a gluten and dairy-free diet, some ideas for family members, and kids!

 For The Kids

-My son has a subscription to this service and we love it!
-He gets excited every time he gets a new kit in the mail.
-He gets the World Edition and this has opened up so many great opportunities for conversations around different cultures and how people are all the same and all different, based on where we live.
+When we were doing this, he got the World Edition and it opened up so many great opportunities for conversations around different cultures and how people are all the same and all different, based on where we live.

 They also offer Early Explorers, Science Junior, Science Expeditions, and USA Editions.